Welcome. Please choose from a category in the left sidebar.

-In October of 1853 Luman Shurtliff and his wife Melissa attended conference in Salt Lake City and “had much first rate instruction, enjoyed ourselves as well and returned home on the tenth and found all well.
-The next Sunday at meeting I was called on to preach and spike of the necessity of refraining from using profane and unnecessary language and other evils.
+In October of 1853 Luman Shurtleff and his wife Melissa attended conference in Salt Lake City and “had much first rate instruction, enjoyed ourselves as well and returned home on the tenth and found all well.
+The next Sunday at meeting I was called on to preach and spoke of the necessity of refraining from using profane and unnecessary language and other evils.
 After meeting I rebaptised a man and his wife and reconfirmed them and preached in the evening.
 The next Sunday I preached at North Ogden and instructed the people to move into the fort and honor their president by coming to meeting and obeying his council in all things.”

-The people at Bingham’s Fort enjoyed their new community, and in the fall of 1853 the residents urged Luman Shurtliff to present a petition to separate Bingham’s Fort from the Ogden City charter as they were not satisfied to pay heavy taxes to build Ogden City and also build the fort themselves without assistance.
-Mr. Shurtliff wrote:
+The people at Bingham Fort enjoyed their new community, and in the fall of 1853 the residents urged Luman Shurtleff to present a petition to separate Bingham Fort from the Ogden City charter as they were not satisfied to pay heavy taxes to build Ogden City and also build the fort themselves without assistance.
+Mr. Shurtleff wrote:

-“… This fort was in the limits of Ogden City and most the land surrounding the fort was farming land and as we thought a much better place for a city than Ogden City and as our farms were nearby we felt anxious to build up that place.
+“… This fort was in the limits of Ogden City and most the land surrounding the fort was farming land, and as we thought a much better place for a city than Ogden City, and as our farms were nearby, we felt anxious to build up that place.
 There was plenty of gravelly dry land for a city and surrounded with meadow pasture and plow land…. ..
 After we had been in session a few days I gave notice that I should present a petition before this honorable body praying for the lessening of the charter of Ogden City to two miles square on the next Monday morning.
 When the day came I presented the petition which was read and laid on the table to come up in its order.
 It came up in due time, but was lost… We then presented a petition from the citizens of Box Elder and Willow Creek to divide Weber County at the warms springs near the point of the mountain.
 On this we had a hard struggle, but lost by a small number of votes.
-On the day before Christmas we adjourned until the second day in January ..”
+On the day before Christmas we adjourned until the second day in January .

 By 1854 the fort expanded to the east to an area of 60 x 120 rods because of the increasing numbers of people arriving at the fort.
 In February 1854 Frederick A. Miller of New York, age 16, arrived at the fort from Salt Lake City.
 His mother was a widow, and Frederick had cut wood and built fires to pay his tuition at school in Salt Lake, in addition to working all summer.
 He was looking for work in Weber County, and Luman Shurtliff hired him in the summers of 1854 and 1855 for ten dollars per month.
 Frederick tended his farm and herded, and after working for two summers he was disappointed to not get the cash but received instead a pair of three-year old steers. .